Trump's immigration order is bad for our national health, doctors say

 "In 2013, there were 2,101 applicants from 11 different countries with Muslim majority, of which 40 percent were matched into a U.S.-based residency program," Masri and Senussi wrote, citing the Educational Commission for Foreign Medical Graduates.

 "Immigrants have made a long list of contributions to the U.S. health care system and to science in general — achievements that transcend country of origin, as well as religion, race, color, ethnic background, gender, and sexual orientation," they wrote.
-Masri immigrated from Jordan; Senussi from Libya.
+Masri was educated in Jordan; Senussi in Libya.

 Separately, the heads of the Departments of Medicine at seven top medical centers called the immigration order a step backward.